raspberrypilearning/sonic-pi-comp-finalists/README.md

   *A rocket takes off for the moon.
 It flies through space, and lands on the moon.
 An astronaut descends to the surface of the moon.*

-  Our Lady's Catholic High School, Preston.
+  Our Lady's Catholic High School, Preston

 1. **'The Space In Your Ears' by Elisa Caro**